chmouel/aichmou/aichmou/README.md

 # Aichmou

 Aichmou is a tool designed to correct text and generate git commit messages using various AI models.

 ## Installation

-To install the dependencies, install [uv](https://docs.astral.sh/uv/getting-started/installation/) and run:
+To install the dependencies, first install [uv](https://docs.astral.sh/uv/getting-started/installation/) and then run:

 ```bash
 uv sync
 ```

-source the virtual
+Activate the virtual environment:

 ```bash
 source .venv/bin/activate